Advances in 4D Representation: Geometry, Motion, and Interaction: Modeling Motion

 Deformation-based motion representations in 4D tasks encounter key limitations. \textit{Topological variations} such as object emergence, disappearance, or merging break the bijective mapping assumption, leading to correspondence failures~\cite{li2021neural,tretschk2021non}. \textit{Large inter-frame motions} challenge the smoothness and invertibility of learned deformations, often entangling geometry and appearance~\cite{park2021hypernerf,pumarola2021d}. \textit{Ambiguous correspondences} arise under occlusion or low-texture regions where multiple deformations fit equally well~\cite{yuan2021star,wang2023neuralangelo} while \textit{computational overheads} grow rapidly with sequence length and bidirectional consistency~\cite{yang2024deformable,luiten2024dynamic}.
 Lastly, \textit{non-rigid or fast motions} remain difficult to capture due to temporal discretization limits~\cite{peng2021neural,li2022neural}.
-Deformation fields can be used to model majorly two types of mottion :(a) rigid and (b) non-rigid motion respectively.
+Deformation fields model two main types of motion: (a) rigid and (b) non-rigid motion.